crypto data flow

 Fan-out (relay mesh)

-The relay mesh fans each feed object and each submitted tx to every subscribed edge over one QUIC connection per peer.
-Cross-shard hand-off uses lock-free mcache / dcache rings, so a feed never crosses a lock to reach a subscriber.
+The relay mesh fans each feed object and each submitted tx to every subscribed edge.
+It uses one QUIC connection per peer.
+Cross-shard hand-off uses lock-free mcache / dcache rings.
+Thus a feed never crosses a lock to reach a subscriber.

 3